 Blood Alley is a 1955 adventure film starring John Wayne as a Merchant Marine captain involved in derring-do in China; Lauren Bacall plays his love interest, the daughter of a murdered medical missionary.

 Along with “rutabaga,” “watermelon,” and “peas and carrots,” “rhubarb” is one of those words that background extras are told to mutter among themselves to simulate conversation in TV shows and films.

 Joe?
 Crypto Joe.

-A possible reference to two films: 1943’s A Guy Named Joe and its 1989 remake Always.
-Both are about a deceased pilot whose spirit mentors a younger pilot as he learns to fly and falls in love with the dead guy’s gal.
+The films A Guy Named Joe (1943) and its remake Always (1989) are about a deceased pilot whose spirit mentors a younger pilot as he learns to fly and falls in love with the dead guy’s gal.
 Neither of them is named Joe; in the original film, a young boy explains, “Anybody who’s a right chap is a guy named Joe.”

 Hey, is that Patrick Swayze’s father?

 Patrick Swayze (1952-2009) was an American actor known for his tough-guy and romantic leading roles in such films as Point Break (1991), Road House (1989), Dirty Dancing (1987), and Ghost (1990).
 Swayze’s dad, Jesse Swayze, was an engineering draftsman.